Rationality problem for algebraic tori: CARAT ID of the -classes in dimensions and

 The second-named author wrote the perl script {\tt crystlst.pl} to collect these generators into a single file.
 Files ${\tt cryst1.gap}, \ldots, {\tt cryst6.gap}$ are lists of representatives of $\bQ$-classes of $\GL(1,\bQ), \ldots, \GL(6,\bQ)$ respectively.
 These files are available from {\tt http://www.math.h.kyoto-u.ac.jp/\~{}yamasaki/Algorithm/} as {\tt GLnQ.zip}.

 Let $G$ be a finite subgroup of $\GL(n,\bZ)$.
 CARAT has a command {\tt ZClassRepsQClass(G)} to compute the complete $\bZ$-class representatives of the $\bQ$-class of $G$.
 We split the $\bQ$-class of $G$ into $\bZ$-classes by the command {\tt ZClassRepsQClass(G)}.
-For the $l$-th group $\widetilde{G}$ in the list of $\bZ$-classes obtained by {\tt ZClassRepsQClass(}$G${\tt )} where $G$ is the $m$-th group ($\bQ$-class) in {\tt qcatalog/data$n$}, we say that the CARAT code of $\widetilde{G}$ is $(n,m,l)$.
+For the $l$-th group $\widetilde{G}$ in the list of $\bZ$-classes obtained by {\tt ZClassRepsQClass(}$G${\tt )} where $G$ is the $m$-th group ($\bQ$-class) in {\tt qcatalog/data$n$}, we say that the CARAT ID of $\widetilde{G}$ is $(n,m,l)$.

 The second-named author wrote a GAP program to determine the $\bQ$-class and the $\bZ$-class of a group $G$.
-The files {\tt crystcat.gap} and {\tt caratnumber.gap} contain programs related to the GAP code and the CARAT code respectively.
+The files {\tt crystcat.gap} and {\tt caratnumber.gap} contain programs related to the GAP ID and the CARAT ID respectively.
 The file {\tt caratnumber.gap} uses other files which are packed in the {\tt crystdat.zip}.
 This zip file should be packed at the current directory.

 All the files above are available from {\tt http://www.math.h.kyoto-u.ac.jp/\~{}yamasaki/Algorithm/}.